AltropInc/alt/doc/script/class.md

 A class describes a set of objects that have a common structure and a common set of behaviours.
 The object belonging to the class is called an instance of the class.
 In ALT, a class is also referred to as a type.
 They are the same concept.

-The object structure tells how the structural representation of the object is composed in terms of a set of member objects.
-While this definition is recursive, there are a set of primitive classes whose structural representations are built-in values without member objects.
+The object structure tells how the structural representation of the object is composed in terms of a set of member object/value declarations.
+While this definition is recursive, there are a set of primitive classes whose structural representations are built-in values without member object/value declarations.
 Examples are classes for integers, floating-point numbers, enumeration values, and characters.
 Take the example of a `ParticleSystem`, it contains a set of particles as its member objects. while each particle is composed of primitive values to represents its size, color, and other attributes:

 ```altscript
 class Partcle